mantidproject/mantid/docs/source/release/v6.0.0/sans.rst

    from the nexus file.
  - With :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>`, the output workspace will get its title from the nexus file.
  - The Rectangle option for :ref:`SolidAngle <algm-SolidAngle>` is now supported for ILL's D22 and D33.
+ - In :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>`, there can be multiple inputs for sensitivity calculation.
+   A new parameter, SensitivityWithOffsets, has been added to mark that these multiple sensitivities should be processed separately and specially merged before calculation of the efficiency to remove gaps caused by beam stop mask.

 Bugfixes
 ########